Major & Minor Requirements

 • Two units chosen from LAIS300 -LAIS309 Spanish in Context

-• One unit of an Area of Inquiry taught in LAIS
+• One unit of an Area of Inquiry in LAIS

 • Three units above LAIS310 (excluding LAIS388 and LAIS389)